Research Projects

 Social cognition & self-concept in adolescence

-This research focuses on brain mechanisms underlying social cognition and self-concept and how these mechanisms affect social functioning in adolescents.
-I want to gain understanding in what characterizes normal development and, ultimately, how abnormalities in these trajectories may contribute to social functioning difficulties and reduced wellbeing or even psychopathology.
-I believe that for understanding the brain, we need to take multiple factors into account.
-I therefore combine functional MRI with behavioral paradigms, hormone assessment and social network measures.
+This research focuses on brain mechanisms underlying social cognition and self-concept and how these mechanisms relate to social functioning in adolescents.
+We want to gain understanding in what characterizes normal development and, ultimately, how abnormalities in these trajectories may contribute to social functioning difficulties and reduced wellbeing or even psychopathology.
+We believe that for understanding the brain, we need to take multiple factors into account.
+We therefore combine functional MRI with behavioral paradigms, hormone assessment and social network measures.

 Photo by Jehyun Sung on Unsplash